Chester A. Arthur: Legacy

 Arthur's general unpopularity during his presidency carried over into his assessment by various historians, and his reputation after leaving office mostly disappeared.
 By 1935, historian George F. Howe said that Arthur had achieved "an obscurity in strange contrast to his significant part in American history".
 By 1975, however, Thomas C. Reeves would write that Arthur's "appointments, if unspectacular, were unusually sound; the corruption and scandal that dominated business and politics of the period did not tarnish his administration."
 As 2004 biographer Zachary Karabell wrote, although Arthur was "physically stretched and emotionally strained, he strove to do what was right for the country."
 Indeed, Howe had earlier surmised, "Arthur adopted [a code] for his own political behavior but subject to three restraints: he remained to everyone a man of his word; he kept scrupulously free from corrupt graft; he maintained a personal dignity, affable and genial though he might be.
 These restraints ... distinguished him sharply from the stereotype politician."

 Journalist Alexander McClure wrote, "No man ever entered the Presidency so profoundly and widely distrusted as Chester Alan Arthur, and no one ever retired ... more generally respected, alike by political friend and foe."

 The New York World summed up Arthur's presidency at his death in 1886: "No duty was neglected in his administration, and no adventurous project alarmed the nation."
 Mark Twain wrote of him, "It would be hard indeed to better President Arthur's administration."
 Evaluations by modern historians generally rank Arthur as a mediocre or average president.
 Arthur has also been described as one of the least memorable presidents.

 Arthur's townhouse, the Chester A. Arthur Home, was sold to William Randolph Hearst.
 Since 1944, it has been the location of Kalustyan's Spice Emporium.

+In media

+Arthur was portrayed by Nick Offerman in the 2025 Netflix historical drama miniseries Death by Lightning.